guna-neutrinos/ndynamicrenderer/README.md

 # NDynamicRenderer

-It is a library for loading Dynamic components of the respective libraries with full life-cycle support for inputs and outputs.
+It is a library for rendering components of the respective libraries with full life-cycle support for inputs and outputs dynamically.

 This library accepts **View** and generates an UI as the following: